 Why supplement companies recomend them empty stomach?

-Your body is more sensitive while being empty stomach or in a fasted state, more sensitivity leads to the faster absorption of supplement and far better response.
+Your body is more sensitive while being empty stomach, more sensitivity leads to the faster absorption of supplement and far better response.

 Sometimes the food you eat before a workout also reduces the impact of ingredients present in the supplement.